+Alchemical Methods Can Detect Impact of Distal Mutations upon Ligand Binding.
 While each of these methods may be similarly capable of predicting the impact of mutations on binding, summary statistics and analysis may mask issues when considering prospective benchmarking predictions.
 In turn, it is important to consider each mutation's prediction individually to observe similarities or performance improvement.
-For example, the similarity of results shown from the classifier model may mask a degree of perresidue and per-mutation variance that results from a larger systematic issue.
+For example, the similarity of results shown from the classifier models may mask a degree of per-residue and per-mutation variance that results from a larger systematic issue.

-By looking at the maximum possible improvement possible by simulation per mutation, we find that, while predictions are within ~1 kcal/mol experiment, free energy calculations generally offer more improved predictions at any position in the sequence.
-By subtracting the least accurate non-free energy calculation prediction (Random Forest/ML and Rosetta) from the most accurate alchemical prediction, we compute the maximum amount that physics-based simulations are capable of making better predictions (Supp.
-Fig. 3).
-A more negative improvement score thus conveys that simulations were much closer to the answer than non-free energy methods were, while a positive score indicates the reverse.
-We find that, for any single mutation, free energy calculations provide a small but consistent margin of improvement, at most 0.5 kcal/mol, relative to alternative methods such as Rosetta or ML-based methods (Supp.
-Fig. 3).
+By looking at the maximum possible improvement possible by simulation per mutation, we find that, while predictions are within ~ 1 kcal/mol of experiment, free energy calculations generally offer more improved predictions at any position in the sequence.
+By subtracting the least accurate nonfree energy calculation prediction (Random Forest/ML and Rosetta) from the most accurate alchemical prediction, we compute the maximum amount that physics-based simulations are capable of making better predictions (Figure S3).
+A more negative improvement score thus conveys that simulations were much closer to the answer than nonfree-energy methods were, while a positive score indicates the reverse.
+We find that, for any single mutation, free energy calculations provide a small but consistent margin of improvement, at most 0.5 kcal/mol, relative to alternative methods such as Rosetta or ML-based methods (Figure S3).

-Potential improvements offered by simulation-based methods such as alchemical physics-based simulations is further emphasized when considering allosteric mutations (i.e. distant residues relative to the ligand binding).
-Identifying distal mutations that perturb binding free energy remains a challenge for modern computational methods but has great potential to help prospectively identify allosteric mutations and cryptic pockets.23,40,41,83- However identifying significant distal mutations, and prospectively analyzing them, remains a challenge due to their relative infrequency in clinical datasets that identify significant mutations with known impact.
+Potential improvements offered by simulation-based methods such as alchemical physics-based simulations is further emphasized when considering allosteric mutations (i.e., distant residues relative to the ligand binding).
+Identifying distal mutations that perturb binding free energy remains a challenge for modern computational methods but has great potential to help prospectively identify allosteric mutations and cryptic pockets.^{23,40,41,142-145} However, identifying significant distal mutations, and prospectively analyzing them, remains a challenge due to their relative infrequency in clinical data sets that identify significant mutations with known impact.